istio/istio.io/content/en/docs/ops/configuration/security/root-transition/index.md

 ---

 {{< tip >}}
-You can skip this guide if your cluster started with Istio V1.3 or later versions, or if you do not use the Istio self-signed certificates.
+You can skip this guide if your cluster was started with Istio version 1.3 or later, or if you do not use the Istio self-signed certificates.
 {{< /tip >}}

-Before Istio V1.3, the Istio self-signed certificates had a 1 year default lifetime.
+Before version 1.3, Istio self-signed certificates had a 1 year default lifetime.
-If your cluster started with Istio V1.2 or earlier version, and it is using Istio self-signed certificates, you need to be mindful about the expiration date of the root certificate.
+If your cluster started with Istio version 1.2 or earlier, and it is using Istio self-signed certificates, you need to be mindful about the expiration date of the root certificate.
 The expiration of a root certificate may lead to an unexpected cluster-wide outage.